SchiefLab/G001/README.md

 ## FACS analysis

 The flow processing needs to be run for the two sites (VRC,FHCRC) independently from the flow_input data.
-As of v2.0.0, this code is fully functional with deidentified data.

 ```bash
 # get all raw flow files from public S3 bucket